11 May 5 Misconceptions About Private Investigations

 4.People are often convinced of something unreasonable when the evidence suggests otherwise.

-Believe it or not, we sometimes gather evidence that suggest that people’s suspicions are wrong.
-It is nearly impossible for us to say with complete certainty that somebody is not doing something, but there are times it appears as though our client’s belief is not consistent with realty.
+Believe it or not, we sometimes gather evidence that suggests that people’s suspicions are wrong.
+It is nearly impossible for us to say with complete certainty that somebody is not doing something, but there are times it appears as though our client’s belief is not consistent with reality.
 Case in point, a client wanted a private investigator for cheating spouse and we were hired a couple of years ago by a man who was recently separated from his wife.
 They entered a phase in which they began to try and work it out, but he was convinced that she was cheating on him with one of her co-workers.
 I began surveillance on his wife and after six weeks of following her three to four times a week, I found it nearly impossible to believe that she was cheating.
 I almost always followed her as she got off of work and she almost always went straight home.
 On the rare occasion that she didn’t go straight home, she went to the grocery store and then went straight home.
 I spent several hours a week watching the traffic in and out of her house and their son and her sister were the only ones that ever came or went.
 When I suggested that she may not be cheating, the client demanded that we put in more hours and have two investigators take turns following her.
 He insisted that she was smarter than us and knew what we were up to.
 Finally, I explained to the client that there was no evidence that his wife was cheating or even had the opportunity to cheat.
 As he became more irrational, I refused to work with him further as it would have been unethical of me to continue to accept money from him.
 The morale of the story is to follow the evidence and listen to the facts regardless of your preconceived ideas.

 5.You can slap a tracker on anyone you want